Sri-Ram-A/NeoVerify/README.md

 ## ⚙️ How It Works

-ClaimFighter operates through a sequential process:
+NeoVerify operates through a sequential process:

 1. **Input Processing**: Various media inputs are processed and converted to textual descriptions
    - Images: Described using Gemini Vision